Siriusval/TurkuMemories_Front/README.md

 -   Added typescript to the stack, prevent easy mistakes and improve scalability
 -   Building pages My memories, settings, about, other...

+## Before you start
+Be sure to have the backend server & database running.

 ## Available Scripts

 In the project directory, you can run: